LNTruongg/Vehicle-Counting-System/README.md

 # 🚗 YOLOv8 Vehicle Detection, Tracking and Counting
+## Overview
 Real-time vehicle detection, tracking, and counting system using **YOLOv8** and **ByteTrack**.
 The application detects multiple vehicle types from a traffic video, assigns a unique ID to each vehicle, and counts vehicles automatically when they cross a predefined counting line.
+This project implements a real-time vehicle detection, tracking, and counting system using **YOLOv8** and **ByteTrack**.
+The system detects multiple vehicle categories from traffic videos, assigns persistent IDs to tracked objects, and counts each vehicle only once when it crosses a predefined virtual counting line.
 ## 🎬 Demo
 <p align="center">
   <img src="count_car.gif" width="900">